rushiranpise/RAS545/README.md

 ## Technical Guidelines
 1. Labs will usually involve a robot manipulation task.
+2. Software necessary for conducting lab activities will be mentioned in their respective folders.
-2. All technical instructions necessary for the conducting the lab activity will be provided in this repository with an announcement for every important changes.
+3. All technical instructions necessary for the conducting the lab activity will be provided in this repository with an announcement for every important changes.
-3. Students facing technical problems can raise issues to this repo.
+4. Students facing technical problems can raise issues to this repo.
 We'll be addressing technical issues on github.
-4. Software necessary for conducting lab activities will be mentioned in their respective folders.
+5. Raising an Issue: Go to [RAS545 Issues](https://github.com/Robotics-and-Dynamical-Systems-Lab/RAS545/issues) and create a new issue.
+   Provide an appropriate issue title and adequate information in description of the issue.
+Submit after filling up all details.
+6. Issues will be addressed as they come.
+Once and issue is resolved it will be closed within 24 hours.
+7. Irrelevant issues will be closed as not planned.